sci-42ver/SICP_SDF/sicp_notes.md

   > The intent is that calling try-again should *go on to the next untried alternative* in the nondeterministic evaluation. see fail000.
 ### 4.4
+Like before, I only checked the first sentence for each paragraph if that is enough to get the main ideas.
+Additionally, I checked the context of "Section 4.a...."
 - from chapter 1
   > In mathe-matics we are usually concerned with declarative (what is) descriptions, whereas in computer science we are usually concerned with imperative (how to) descriptions.
   - See [this](https://math.stackexchange.com/a/3157079/1059606)